 Like as a father pitieth his children, so the LORD pitieth them that fear him.
 For he knoweth our frame; he remembereth that we are dust.
 Psalm 103:13-14 KJV

 If that’s the case, who’s holding the measuring stick?
-Who’s telling them that they are not good enough, not acceptable, and not lovable?
+Who’s telling us that we are not good enough, not acceptable, and not lovable?
 The Word also says that man looks after the outward appearance – that would be performance and physical appearance- but God looks at the heart.
 If that’s what He looks at, we need to place our own invested interest in our heart as well.
 We need to learn to treasure our heart the way He does.
-He sees those broken, hurting places in our hearts and has love and compassion for us, not only that but He has solutions to pull us back to Himself and heal and recover us.
+He sees those broken, hurting places in our hearts and has love and compassion for us.
+He also has solutions to pull us back to Himself and heal and recover us.

 Did you know that we can have that compassion for ourselves as well?
 If we are to be like our Father, that’s exactly what we need to do.
 If that’s a struggle for us, we can ask Him to help us see ourselves the way He sees us.
-His perspective may be so different from what we are familiar with but His perspective, His love and peace and patience for us will be the key that opens the doors to our freedom and healing.
+His perspective may be so different from what we are familiar with but His vision, His love, and patience for us will be the key that opens the doors to our freedom and healing.
 It’s time to reprogram our brains with a superior script, the one that comes from the living Word of God!

 The Be in Health Team